chexagon/redis-session-manager/README.md

 	/>

 * _endpoint_: hostname:port of the redis server.
 Must be a primary endpoint (read/write) and not a read replicate (read-only).
-* _clientClassName_: fully qualified class name of the RedissonClient to use.
+* _clientClassName_: fully qualified class name of the RedisSessionClient to use.
 * _sessionKeyPrefix_: prefix for redis keys.
 Useful for situations where 1 redis cluster serves multiple application clusters with potentially conflicting session IDs.
 * _saveOnChange_: if _true_, the session will be persisted to redis immediately when any attribute is modified.
 When _false_, a modified session is persisted to redis when the request is complete.
 * _forceSaveAfterRequest_: if _true_, the session will be persisted to redis when the request completes regardless of whether the session has detected a change to its state.